The Wyrley and Essington Canal

 Warning! - The following access details were correct at the time of my walk - but may have now changed.

-Virtual Walks-1 From Anglesey Basin at Chasewater to Anglesey Junction (July 2000)
+Virtual Walks-1 From Anglesey Basin at Chasewater to Ogley Junction (or Anglesey Junction) (July 2000)

 Anglesey Branch Canal - 1850